 - You will be asked to name the VM and choose the storage for the VM.

-The VM import now begin, and it will take few minutes to complete.
+The VM import now begins, and it will take a few minutes to complete.

 Once completed you should be able to see the VM properties, as you can see below though we didn’t configure the VM resources, it is picked up by the VM automatically.